 Cordoba is a major city in Andalusia and has good train connections with Madrid.
 The Mezquita is in the centre of the Old Town.
 Most of the sights in Cordoba are in walking distance, except for the Moorish palace town of Medina Asahara, another UNESCO site close by.

-We travelled in Andalusia during a touristic slump due to Corona restrictions, so it was easy to buy tickets for the Mezquita on the spot.
+We travelled in Andalusia during a touristic slump due to Corona restrictions, so it was easy to buy tickets for the Mezquita on the spot, just like the equally spectacular Alhambra of Granada.
 In normal years, you would probably have to book in advance, especially if you want to climb the tower as well.
 However, the Great Mosque of Cordoba is absolutely worth the effort and the high entrance fee (11 Euro in 2022).
 Book tickets at the official site here.

 NB: We were not sponsored for this blog post and paid all expenses ourselves.